-If you love traditional Thanksgiving foods and flavors, these three recipes will fit right in on your holiday menu!
+If you love traditional Thanksgiving foods and flavors, then any of these recipes would fit right in on your holiday menu!

 Pomegranate Salad with Cider Dressing

 When I think of the quintessential Thanksgiving salad, this recipe is what I imagine.
-It boasts a cornucopia of autumn produce – bursty pomegranates, crisp apples, roasted squash, carrots, kohlrabi, and more!
-Halloumi cheese adds complexity and richness, and a tangy apple cider dressing ties it all together.
+It boasts a cornucopia of autumn produce–bursty pomegranates, crisp apples, roasted acorn squash, carrots, kohlrabi, and more!
+Halloumi cheese adds complexity and richness, and a tangy apple cider vinaigrette ties it all together.
 It would make a stunning centerpiece for your Thanksgiving table.

 My mom asks me to bring this salad to our Thanksgiving dinner every year.
 Made with just 7 ingredients, it’s simple and refreshing.
 It contrasts perfectly with comforting Thanksgiving side dishes like mashed potatoes and gravy.